Areas of Focus

 Ensuring Informed Decision-Making for Paired Kidney Donation (Project Lead: Amy Waterman, PhD)

-This project is funded by the Health Resources and Services Administration (HRSA).
-The study will design a new health literate and culturally competent KPD and living donation print and digital educational curriculum and assess its effectiveness for increasing living donation and kidney paired donation (KPD) decision-making for potential living donors and transplant candidates.
+This project was funded by the Health Resources and Services Administration (HRSA).
+The study designed a new and improved, health literate KPD and living donation digital educational curriculum and assessed its effectiveness for increasing living donation and kidney paired donation (KPD) decision-making for potential living donors and transplant candidates.

 Multilevel Intervention Strategies to Transform Kidney Care & Improve Pursuit of Transplant in an Integrated Healthcare Delivery System.
 (Project Lead: Amy Waterman, PhD)